-A heavy-duty 4” structural steel cart is included with all batch burn-off ovens.
-The cart rolls outside the furnace on removable tracks, for ease of loading and unloading.
+Heavy-duty, 4-inch structural steel cart, which rolls outside the furnace on removable tracks for ease of loading and unloading

-GFS Burn-Off Ovens come standard with a deluxe control panel with 15-amp circuit breaker, control relays, interlocks, timer, and terminal strips.
-The control panel is factory pre-wired prior to shipment.
+Deluxe control panel with 15-amp circuit breaker, control relays, interlocks, timer and terminal strips

-GFS batch burn-off oven can be customized to meet your unique specifications.
-Standard options for batch burn-off ovens include:
+GFS industrial ovens can be customized to meet your unique specifications.
+Standard options for Batch Burn-Off Ovens include:

 GFS guarantees that our products meet or exceed all of the applicable codes related to the equipment.
 Our engineers regularly follow and contribute to the advancement of codes and standards that affect the industries that we work in.
 One of our engineers currently serves on the NFPA Technical Committee on Finishing Processes, a key standard in the finishing industry.